EduArt-Robotik/edu_lib_sensorring/README.md

-For an automatic build and automatic installation these above commands are also available as convenience scripts [make_release.bash](cmake/make_release.bash) and [install_release.bash](cmake/install_release.bash).
+For an automatic build and automatic installation the above commands are also available as convenience scripts [make_release.bash](cmake/make_release.bash) and [install_release.bash](cmake/install_release.bash).
 These scripts should be called from the root of the repository.

 ```
 cmake/make_release.bash